 All across America, urban development threatens to destroy our nation's most sacred ground.
 Once it is gone, another piece of our nation's past disappears.
 No place is this destruction more prevalent than in Central Virginia, "the cockpit of the Civil War."

 Our motto became “dirt and grass.”
-Since then, we have helped to preserve more than 1,200 acres of critical ground on the battlefields of Fredericksburg, Chancellorsville, The Wilderness, and Spotsylvania Court House as well as Brandy Station.
+Since then, we have helped to preserve nearly 1,700 acres of critical ground on the battlefields of Fredericksburg, Chancellorsville, The Wilderness, and Spotsylvania Court House, as well as Brandy Station.

 CVBT remains proactive, with several ongoing projects and negotiations, and with a continuing focus on, and commitment to, our mission of battlefield preservation.